A prime example of multinational cooperation

 While this is a prime example of inter-Agencies cooperation, this programme stands also as an example on how nations can cooperate, pooling and sharing resources to get access to state of the art capabilities that would be difficult or impossible to access individually.
 All the nations involved, independently of their size and the number of flying hours, have access to the MMF capabilities.

 The Netherlands and Luxembourg initially launched the programme in July 2016, with the first one as the lead nation of the project.
-Germany and Norway joined in 2017, Belgium followed in early 2018 and Czech Republic lastly joined the MMF programme in October 2019.
+Germany and Norway joined in 2017, Belgium followed in early 2018 and Czechia lastly joined the MMF programme in October 2019.

 Eight MRTT aircrafts, three capabilities